desktoping/crescendo-test/readme.md

 # Crescendo Collective - Frontend Skill Test

+## Tasks
+1. Convert PSD to working webpage, including the modal (desktop only)
+2. Integrate Recipe API on the page.
+Bonus: Do the mobile design

 ## Goals

 For this project we've provided a PSD design and recipe API with two endpoints.
 With these you'll need to complete the following objectives.